-Contests that are suspended and must be resumed on another date are treated as separate contests as they pertain to the official's obligations.
-Agreements to determine what compensation is appropriate for the resumed portion of the contest may be determined at the local level when agreed upon by schools, assigners and/or officials.
+Contests that are suspended and must be resumed on another date are treated as separate contests as they pertain to the official's obligations as the official shall be paid the full, original game fee for the resumed portion of the contest on a subsequent day.
+Note that once a contest begins, the official shall be paid the full, original game fee even if that contest becomes suspended and is either terminated or resumed on another date.
 Under no circumstance is an official from the original contest obligated to officiate the remainder of the contest at a later date.